alifar76/NegBinSig-Test/README.md

 Background
 ------

 This is a simple script that performs Poisson, negative binomial and zero-inflated negative binomial regression.
+It also calculates AIC and BIC for each of the 3 models calculated, so the user can select the best model.

 The script is adjusted such that it can take in any OTU table file, generated via [QIIME 1.8.0 (stable public release)](http://qiime.org/), (in tab-delimited format) as input and standard mapping/metadata file compatible with QIIME.